Protectionism and economic growth: Causal evidence from the first era of globalization: Change in government and protectionism

-On October 4, 1887, shorty before the appeal period ended, Bergstrand submitted his appeal and published it in \textit{Nya Dagligt Allehanda} on the same day \citep{NyaDagligtAllehanda_18871004}.
-He had been investigating the Stockholm \textit{Riksdag} candidates on his own initiative.
+On October 4, 1887, shortly before the appeal period ended, Bergstrand submitted his appeal and published it in \textit{Nya Dagligt Allehanda} on the same day \citep{NyaDagligtAllehanda_18871004}.
 In his appeal, Bergstrand claimed that Olof Larsson, one of the 22 free-trade candidates, owed a small amount of crown and municipal taxes for 1881 and 1882.
-According to paragraphs 25 and 26 of the Parliament Act of 1866 the candidate with tax debt is disqualified and all votes with the candidate's name are invalid \citep{Riksdagsordningen1866}.
-Bergstrand demanded that all ballot papers including Larsson's name be declared invalid.
+According to paragraphs 25 and 26 of the Parliament Act of 1866, a candidate with tax debt is disqualified, and all ballots with votes for the respective candidate are invalid \citep{Riksdagsordningen1866}.
+Bergstrand demanded that all ballots with votes for Larsson must be declared invalid.
 He further demanded a recount of all valid votes.
-On October 5, 1887, Bergstrand published proof for Larsson's tax liabilities: The tax collection commissioner for Adolf Fredriks and Kungsholms (two districts in Stockholm), issued a certificate confirming Larsson's tax liabilities the day before \citep{NyaDagligtAllehanda_18871005}.
+On October 5, 1887, Bergstrand published proof for Larsson's tax liabilities: the tax collection commissioner for Adolf Fredriks and Kungsholms (two districts in Stockholm) had issued a certificate confirming Larsson's tax liabilities on October 4, 1887 \citep{NyaDagligtAllehanda_18871005}.